-Meredith Niles joins the Nutrition and Food Sciences Department as an assistant professor and faculty with the UVM Food Systems Program after completing a post-doctorate fellowship in sustainability science at Harvard University.
+Meredith Niles is an assistant professor and faculty with the UVM Food Systems Program.
 Meredith examines food systems sustainability and policy with a focus on food security and climate change and farmer behavior and policy perceptions.
 Meredith thrives conducting applied research that can help bring together diverse stakeholders- whether on a farm or working with policymakers- to help solve pressing problems facing our world's food system.
 Meredith is a passionate advocate for open access research to make research more publicly available to maximize the potential of science and its benefits for society.

 Associations and Affiliations

 - Board of Directors, Public Library of Science (PLoS)

 - Tri-Societies (Agronomy, Crop and Soil Science Societies)